ulfhaga/grpcaf/README.md

 ## Run a gRPC server using Quarkus

     java -jar serverQuarkus/target/serverQuarkus-1.0.0-SNAPSHOT-runner.jar
+    # Open a new terminal
     java -jar klient/target/klient-1.0-SNAPSHOT.jar

 ## Run a Spring Boot server that make a gRPC call to a Spring Boot server gRPC server

    java -jar serverSpringBoot/target/serverSpringBoot-0.0.1-SNAPSHOT.jar
+   # Open a new terminal
    java -jar clientSpringBoot/target/clientSpringBoot-0.0.1-SNAPSHOT.jar

+   Open a browser and got to http://localhost:8080/start

 ## Tips